scotthlee/document-classification/README.md

 To use these modules, you'll need the Pandas, ScikitLearn, and Scipy/Numpy modules in addition to a working installation of Python (the code was written using 2.7.x).
 The code is also not optimized for speed, so model training may take a while, especially if the dimensionality is particularly high, e.g. with a large number of estimators in a random forest or with a big corpus, or if you perform cross-validation.

 ## references
-D. Blei, A. Ng, M. Jordan.
-2003.
-Latent dirichlet allocation. *Journal of Machine Learning Research*, 3 (Jan), 993-1022. [pdf](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf)
+Blei D, Ng A, Jordan M. Latent dirichlet allocation. *Journal of Machine Learning Research*, 3 (Jan), 993-1022.
+2003. [pdf](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf)

-J. Platt.
-1999.
-Probabilistic outputs for support vector machines and comparison to regularized likelihood methods.
+Platt J. Probabilistic outputs for support vector machines and comparison to regularized likelihood methods.
 In *Advances in Large Margin Classifiers*.
-MIT Press. [pdf](http://citeseer.ist.psu.edu/viewdoc/download;jsessionid=ECEB33C240AB0DAD4A08834BBB95919D?doi=10.1.1.41.1639&rep=rep1&type=pdf)
+MIT Press.
+1999. [pdf](http://citeseer.ist.psu.edu/viewdoc/download;jsessionid=ECEB33C240AB0DAD4A08834BBB95919D?doi=10.1.1.41.1639&rep=rep1&type=pdf)

 Landauer TK.
 Latent semantic analysis.
 John Wiley & Sons, Ltd; 2006.